yannickl88/blog-articles/drafts/mutations-in-data-over-time.md

 [//]: # (TITLE: Mutations in data over time)
 [//]: # (TAGS: entities, data)

 When dealing with enterprise software, your data is often the most valuable part.
 It contains all your customer information, contracts, invoices and much more.
-So what are you doing to make sure the data is being dealt with correctly?
-A bug in your code can have a high impact on the validity of your data.
+So what are you doing to do to make sure the data is being dealt with correctly?
+A bug in your code can have a high impact on the integrety of your data.
 If the bug is causing unwanted changes in your data, fixing the damage might prove to be quite a big challenge.

 With this post I would like to show how data immutability can help designing a more robust system.
 One that is less susceptible to bugs that might change your data unwanted.